ais-one/favv/README.md

 FastAPI Python backend (BE) and Vite + VueJS + Ant Design frontend (FE) template... for your API and Web application needs.

-Considerations
+## Considerations

+The following are considerations for the project.
+The aim is to allow things to be built faster and reduce maintenence overhead.

 - code reusability
 - application segregation **inject your own frontend and backend project**
 - ease of template upgrade
 - ci/cd and container friendly
 - microservices friendly
+- up to date dependencies
+- reducing technical debt
+- scalability

 ## Development - Setup and Run